Thanasis Antetokounmpo: Personal life

-Antetokounmpo was born in Athens, Greece, to Nigerian parents, and grew up in the Athens neighborhood of Sepolia.
-His late father, Charles, was a former Nigerian association football player, while his mother, Veronica, is a former high-jumper.
+Antetokounmpo was born in Athens, Greece to parents from Nigeria, and grew up in the Athens neighborhood of Sepolia.
+His late father, Charles, was a soccer player, while his mother, Veronica, is a former high jumper.
 His parents are from different Nigerian ethnic groups—Charles was Yoruba, and Veronica is Igbo.
 He officially gained Greek citizenship on May 9, 2013, with the official legal spelling of his last name being Antetokounmpo.
-His oldest brother, Francis, is a professional football (soccer) player.
+His oldest brother, Francis, follows his father's career path and plays soccer professionally.